yusufweb/requirement-analysis/README.md

    - Feasibilty Analysis in terms of technical, financial and time constrainst
    - Modeling: Create Model(e.g data flow diagrams, entity relatioship digrams) to visualize and analyze the requirment.
 5. Requirement Validation: Review and Approval, Acceptance Criteria and Traceablity.

+## Types of Requirements.

+### Functional Requirements - Describe what the system should do. key Functions (Search properties, User registration, Property listing, Booking system and users Authentication.
+### Non-functional Requirements - Describe how the system should perfrom.
+E.g Performance, scalability, Usuability and reliabilty.